-Consumer Confidence Report - 2020
+Consumer Confidence Report - 2023

-This report is a snapshot of the quality of the water that we provided in 2020.
+This report is a snapshot of the quality of the water that we provided in 2023.
 Included are the details about where your water comes from, what it contains, and how it compares to Environmental Protection Agency (EPA) and state standards.
 We are committed to providing you with information because informed customers are our best allies.
 This report is designed to inform you about the quality water and services we deliver to you every day.
-To learn more, please attend any of our regularly scheduled meetings which are held:
+To learn more, please attend any of our regularly scheduled meetings which are held the 3rd Wednesday of each month, both online and in person at GICWD Water Plant on West Shore Road, Grand Isle.

 Simon Operation Services, Inc. prepared this report and can answer questions about it.
-If you have any questions, please call 802-244-7420 or email Simonop@aol.com
+If you have any questions, please call 802-244-7420 or email Lane@simonop.com